Your optical stabilizer

 Unavoidable?

-If you have a rigid mount, made of plastic or metal on your handlebars, onto which you attach your phone also in a rigid case, it will transfer all the vibrations from the motorcycle or bicycle directly into the smartphone — and that's a risk of damage.
-Especially if you have a motorcycle that vibrates a lot, like a Harley or MT07 to name just a few.
-You know the rest...
+If you have a rigid mount, made of plastic or metal, on your handlebars, onto which you attach your phone in a rigid case, it will transfer all the vibrations from the motorcycle or bicycle directly into the smartphone — and that's where the risk of damage lies.
+Especially if you have a motorcycle that vibrates a lot, like a Harley or an MT07, to name just a few.
+You know how the story goes...

 And there's no strict rule.
-Some break after a few kilometres, others after a few months.
+Some break after a few kilometers, others after a few months.
 It's therefore a problem that needs to be anticipated.
 And there are two solutions.

 Solution 1

-Some brands have released this kind of product recently.
+Some brands have recently released this type of product.
 In principle, it does the job in most cases.
 There are always exceptions, but it seems to work.
-The issue is that you still need to spend an additional 20 to 35 euros.
+The issue is that you still need to spend an extra 20 to 35 euros.

 Going over 100 euros for a smartphone mount is starting to get expensive.
 That's the case with Quadlock or SP Connect, to name just a few.